dattalab/moseq2-app/README.md

 This is done in the 5th line in the command block above `source ~/.bashrc`.

 If for whatever reason the environment creation is interrupted, restart the shell and check if the environment `moseq2-app` exists.
-If so, activate the environment and run the install script again but enter `2` to only install the latest dependency versions.
+If so, activate the environment and run the `easy_install.sh` script again but enter `2` to only install the latest dependency versions.

 You can list your currently existing conda environments by running the following command:
 ```bash